Voice over: a plea for imperfection

 On the subject of perfection, Charles Bukowski said " Perfection stinks.
 It disgusts me.
 All these women and men who seek perfection in the stereotypes created by society make me vomit.
 Fucking meat mannequins with no personality and no self-respect.
 Same clothes, same music, same expressions, same food, same sex, same cars, same lives, in the end (...)
 When everyone is the same, everyone is nobody.
 Perfection is a little bird in a cage that lives, eats, shits and dies for the sole purpose of being admired. "

 As for the intention, Auguste Rodin, in his artistic testament (which you can listen to and read in full in this video The Artistic Testament of Auguste Rodin ), talks about it much better than I could.
-"When modelling, never think in surface terms, but in relief.
-Let your mind conceive any surface as the end of a volume that pushes it from behind.
-Think of shapes as pointing towards you.
-All life springs from a centre, then germinates and blossoms from the inside out.
+"When you sculpt, never think in terms of surface, but in terms of depth.
+Let your mind perceive every surface as the outer edge of a volume pushing from within.
+Imagine the shapes as if they are reaching toward you.
+All life springs from a centre, then grows and blossoms from the inside out."

 Thank you for reading this article and if you found it interesting, please share it with your friends and colleagues on your social networks.
 I invite you to share your experience here and to leave your comments, suggestions or questions.
 I'll do my best to answer them.